Facts & figures

 “We train students in different disciplines and they can adapt these skills into a new kind of engineering – or a new way of banking or shopping.

-Intelligent Information Engineering is available as a specialiation for undergraduate students studying a Bachelor of Engineering Honours (Electrical), and for postgraduate students studying either a Master of Engineering (Intelligent Information Engineering) or a Master of Professional Engineering (Intelligent Information Engineering).
+It is also available to postgraduate students studying either a Master of Engineering (Intelligent Information Engineering) or a Master of Professional Engineering (Intelligent Information Engineering).